Food safety isn’t just for the kitchen.

 So, if applicable, when cleaning off a table after use, take the time to sanitize the menu and electronic ordering system as well.

-This area can be overlooked, but throughout the day, people are eating and spilling drinks on the bar area.
+This area can be overlooked, but throughout the day, people are eating and spilling drinks in the bar area.
 Be sure to sanitize the counter throughout the day, and properly clean any spills—which leads us to our next point.

 Throughout the day.
 There will be spills.
 Use a wiping cloth to clean and sanitize these.
 But remember, be sure to do a proper cleaning and sanitizing at the end of the day.